rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 ## Introduction :point_down:

 In two previous blog posts, we explored the ease of deploying serverless functions.
-These are obviously a great way of removing the hassle of maintaining a server and most of the times, also reducing the running costs.
+These are obviously a great way of removing the hassle of maintaining a server and most of the times also reducing the running costs.

-However besides the whole "serverless hype" we are seeing right now in the tech world, a lot of projects still require a traditional cloud server.
+However besides the whole "serverless hype" we are seeing right now in the tech world, a lot of projects still require a traditional cloud VM.

 You might need more flexiblity, your app doesn't work well on a serverless set-up or it just doesn't fit your usecase that well.
-Luckily for us non-cool folks going "server" instead of "serverless" is just as easy!
+Luckily for us non-cool folks going "server" instead of "serverless" is just as easy! :smile:

-Back when I first started coding a couple of years ago this was one of the first pain points I encountered.
+When I first started coding a couple of years ago, setting up a server was one of the first pain points I encountered.
 I had to deploy a simple project and spinned up a server.
 Immediately I got struck with some questions:

 - How should I secure this?
 - Initial set-up?